rohansharma06/Nodejs-Authentication/README.md

 * Sign-In page contains two fields email and password.
 * User can sign in using Google.
+* Google reChapcha V3 is also use here.

+    ![Sign-In](/assets/images/signin.JPG)

 * If user forget password he can use his email to get new password.

-    ![Sign-In](/assets/images/signin.JPG)
+* Mail is send to the verified user which contains a random password which he/she can use to reset password.

     ![forgot pass](/assets/images/forgetpass.JPG)

 ` Profile: `

 * After logn user redirect to his profile page.
-* Simple page welcom user.
+* Simple page welcome user.

     ![Homepage](/assets/images/profile.JPG)

 ` Reset-Password: `

 * If user want to rest his/her password so he can reset his password.
+* Mail is send to the verified user which contains a random password which he/she can use to reset password.
 * User can also rest his password using google.

     ![Homepage](/assets/images/changepass.JPG)